-The United States recorded a capital and financial account surplus of USD 91 billion in August of 2021, the 10th straight month of increases, following an upwardly revised USD 164.1 billion in the previous month.
-Foreign investors bought USD 30.7 billion in Treasuries in August, compared with an inflow of USD 10.2 billion in July.
-Meanwhile, foreigners bought USD 79.3 billion of long-term US securities, after purchasing USD 2 billion in the previous month. source: U.S. Department of the Treasury
+The United States recorded a capital and financial account surplus of USD 1.3 billion in April of 2022, following a downwardly revised USD 108.7 billion in the previous month.
+It was the smallest capital inflow since December last year.
+Foreign investors sold USD 1.2 billion in Treasuries, after buying USD 48.8 billion in March, marking the first month of net sales since last October.
+Meanwhile, foreign investors acquired USD 68.2 billion worth of long-term US securities, a sharp increase compared with an inflow of USD 2-2 billion in the previous month. source: U.S. Department of the Treasury

 Capital Flows in the United States averaged 25249.84 USD Million from 1978 until 2022, reaching an all time high of 315039 USD Million in March of 2020 and a record low of -194622 USD Million in September of 2015.
 This page provides the latest reported value for - United States Net Treasury International Capital Flows - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Net Treasury International Capital Flows - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

 Capital Flows in the United States is expected to be 45000.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United States Net Treasury International Capital Flows is projected to trend around 23000.00 USD Million in 2023, according to our econometric models.